kipmadden/sql-challenge/README.md

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+In this assignment, we designed tables to hold data in the CSVs, imported the CSVs into the SQL database, and answered questions about the data.
+The major parts were:

 1. Data Modeling